 Since the days of slavery and racial segregation, civil and political rights movements have pushed for equality and justice for all.
-With strong leaders such as Martin Luther King Jr., many organizations have made significant strides toward ensuring equal rights—but there is still a lot that needs to be done.
+With strong leaders such as Martin Luther King Jr., many organizations have made significant strides toward ensuring equal rights—but a lot still needs to be done.
 Civil rights violations continue today throughout the United States.

 Fortunately, the modern legal system recognizes the need to protect civil rights and improve the quality of life of the oppressed.
 This allows civil rights advocates to pursue legal action when rights are being violated.